grmble/node-dicom/doc/dicom-json-source.md

 For details on the Dicom JSON Model, see http://medical.nema.org/dicom/2013/output/chtml/part18/sect_F.2.html

-Additionaly, the JSON model is normalized before emitting data.
+Additionaly, the JSON model is normalized before emitting data, it may be given in a simplified form:

 This means:
 * Dicom tags are processed by `tags.for_tag`, this means you can